junxit/us-congress-bills-117/metadata.md

 - 2021-05-18 — Resolution provides for consideration of H.R.
 3233 and H.R.
 3237 under a closed rule.
 The resolution provides that the previous question shall be ordered on both bills without intervening motion except one hour of debate and one motion to recommit.
 - 2021-05-18 — The House Committee on Rules reported an original measure, H. Rept.
 117-38, by Mr. McGovern.
 - 2021-05-18 — The House Committee on Rules reported an original measure, H. Rept.
 117-38, by Mr. McGovern.
+- 2021-05-19 — Considered as privileged matter. (consideration: CR H2563-2571)
+- 2021-05-19 — Considered as unfinished business. (consideration: CR H2573-2574)
+- 2021-05-19 — DEBATE - The House proceeded with one hour of debate on H. Res.
+409.
+- 2021-05-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-05-19 — On agreeing to the resolution Agreed to by the Yeas and Nays: 216 - 208 (Roll no. 152). (text: CR H2563)
+- 2021-05-19 — On ordering the previous question Agreed to by the Yeas and Nays: 217 - 208 (Roll no. 151). (consideration: CR H2573-2574)
+- 2021-05-19 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+409, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Cole demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2021-05-19 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 216 - 208 (Roll no. 152).(text: CR H2563)